duzx16/SearchTHU/README.md

 ### Backend

+First build the index by running `java -jar backend/out/artifacts/Indexer_jar/SearchTHU.jar <data_dir> <index_dir>`

-Put `out/artifacts/SearchTHU_war/SearchTHU_war.war` at `webapps/` of the Tomcat directory, and then start the Tomcat service.
+Then put `backend/out/artifacts/SearchTHU_war/SearchTHU_war.war` at `webapps/` of the Tomcat directory, and then start the Tomcat service.

 The API path is http://hostname:port/SearchTHU_war/.
 See the API details at [`doc/api.md`](doc/api.md).